gmurray13/gradle-release/README.md

 }
 ```

-This are all possible configuration options and its default values:
+These are all possible configuration options and their default values:

 ```
 release {